robmsmt/robmsmt.github.io/about.md

 title: About
 ---

 🇬🇧 -> 🇺🇸

-Machine Learning Engineer who specializes in speech systems & enjoys building products at the forefront of intelligent technology.
-I know just enough VIM to be dangerous :q
+I am a Machine Learning Engineer who specializes in speech systems & enjoys building products at the forefront of intelligent technology.

 ---

 <h3>Interests</h3>
 * Speech & Machine Learning
-* Data
+* Learning
-* Production Systems
+* Data & Production Systems

 ---

 <h3>Contact</h3>

-Feel free to reach out at robmsmt at gmail dot com or [robmsmt](https://twitter.com/robmsmt)
+Feel free to reach out at `[this github handle]` at gmail dot com or [Twitter](https://twitter.com/robmsmt)